paranoid2droid/Cosmic-Echoes/README.md

 # Cosmic-Echoes

+See and here the echoes from the universe.

 **See video demo [here](https://www.kadenze.com/users/zhe-zhang/portfolio_projects/ii-c8d45663-014f-412c-9de1-e0ea8bed9224).**

-See and here the echoes from the universe.
+To run the patch, open *Cosmic Echoes.maxpat* in MAX.

 This is an imagination of throwing some voice, music or whatever you want into the universe, and you get some echo like things.
 Also, there is a device that detecting the wave form of what you get, displaying the cosmic light somehow colorful...
 Also, the location of the sound and the waveform you get is related to what you video device is capturing.
 Through the river of time, those sounds are traveling to you from light-years away.